as

 The interactive component (UI app) must call the updateStatus() method with the current login status in the following scenarios:

-Each time, the status must be stored in persistent storage before calling updateStatus(), so that handleReadStatus() retrieves and returns the correct value.
+Store the status in persistent storage each time before calling updateStatus(), so that handleReadStatus() retrieves and returns the correct value.
 This way, the system consistently reflects the user's authentication state, providing a seamless user experience.

-This setup allows your app to manage login status requests, even when the main app is not actively running.
+This setup lets your app to manage login status requests, even when the main app is not actively running.

 You have now created a single instance of IAccountLoginServerComponentAsync.
-We have established a link between the handleReadStatus() method and the IComponentInstance, so that any read requests are directed to the service component.
-Doing this will handle Account Login status queries.
-It also calls the updateStatus() method, which serves a dual purpose.
-It should be called either to force a login status update, or whenever the status changes.
+The system creates a link between the handleReadStatus() method and the IComponentInstance, so that any read requests are directed to the service component.
+Doing this handles Account Login status queries.
+Call the updateStatus() method to force a login status update, or whenever the status changes.

 Troubleshooting Vega Media Account Login